 But remember, this recipe isn't really about how much you’ll be saving (that's a bonus), it's about consistency and discipline instead.If you follow, and most importantly, stick to it, CONLANFIRM, can get one!
-And yes, you can spice up the figure by taking up some side jobs - if you have the time and energy.
+And yes, you can spice up the figure by taking up some side jobs - if you've got the time and energy.

 Other than that, you could also swap to using credit cards/e-wallets/debit cards for payments on transactions to squeeze out additional cashback savings; depending on the promo, around 0.2% to 5% of your total monthly spend in savings.
 For example, if your total monthly spend is... say RM700.
 If you use credit card/e-wallets/debit cards to pay, you could stand to save additional RM1.40 to RM35.
 However, this only works if you don't increase your tendency to spend.
 It isn't cash, but digital cash is still cash.

 Anyway, this is a very goal-oriented saving method and it can help you take charge of your finances.
 You can use this money to travel, as a top-up for a home downpayment, to buy a car, renovate the house, anything you feel like lah - just be specific and realistic about it.
 You can still apply the same concept if you’re earning more or lesser than what has been suggested.
 Just tweak them accordingly.